InverseCrafter: Efficient Video ReCapture as a Latent Domain Inverse Problem: Related Works

-\paragraph{Video-to-Video Translation for Camera Control} More recently, the problem has been effectively framed as a video-to-video translation task.
+More recently, the problem has been effectively framed as target-view recapture task given an input video.
 The first and most common direction involves fine-tuning a pre-trained VDM.
 This includes methods that train the model to directly accept camera parameters as input conditions \cite{van2024generative, wu2024cat4d, bai2025recammastercameracontrolledgenerativerendering}, or methods that tries to solve a 3D-aware inpainting problem \cite{gu2025diffusionshader3dawarevideo, xiao2024trajectory, jeong2025reangleavideo4dvideogeneration}.
 These methods warp the source video according to the target trajectory and then fine-tune the VDM to realistically inpaint the resulting occluded or disoccluded regions.
 The second, training-free methods adapt pre-trained VDMs as powerful generative priors, typically by reformulating the task as an inverse problem that can be solved at inference time \cite{you2024nvs, park2025zero4dtrainingfree4dvideo}.
 Our work builds upon this paradigm by developing a more efficient and robust latent-space solver for this task.